When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Boredom Buster

-Do you remember Choose Your Own Adventure books?
-This one is similar, except it involves a fresh storytelling method in which your child needs to solve a mystery at the end of every chapter.
+Remember Choose Your Own Adventure books?
+This one is similar, but it involves a fresh storytelling method where your child needs to solve a visual mystery at the end of every chapter.

 Product Specs